araobp/can-bus/README.md

 ## Motivation

-Try to use CAN bus as cheap networking for home/office controller.
+Let's use CAN bus as cheap networking for home/office controller.

-I am going to create another project on github to develop Android-based home controller.

 ## Configuration